-I currently serve on the national board of the Calvert Foundation and chair the board investment committee for the Foundation.
+I currently serve on the national board of Calvert Impact Capital and chair the Investment Committee.
 I am a member and former board member of USSIF: The Forum for Sustainable and Responsible Investment.
 I have served on several other local, national and international nonprofit boards, and volunteer regularly for the Land Trust of the Treasure Valley, Global Talent Idaho, and the Idaho Foodbank.

 Prior to becoming a financial advisor, I spent more than 20 years working in the nonprofit sector to increase economic opportunities for disadvantaged populations.
 Most recently, I was executive vice president and chief financial officer at Opportunity Finance Network.
 Prior to that, I worked with ACCION International for 10 years.
 During that time, I helped establish a network of microfinance organizations in the U.S., managed a microfinance organization in Costa Rica, and provided training and consulting services in Asia, Africa and Latin America.
 I also worked as a consultant to the Ford Foundation and was a Peace Corps Volunteer in the Dominican Republic.
 My undergraduate degree is from Duke University and I have a Masters’ Degree from Cornell University.